 The flooding of Central Appalachia, especially Eastern Kentucky, was a "perfect storm" of adverse conditions leading to a crisis.

 Heavy rains, combined with a drought that prevented the soil from soaking up water, led to flash flooding.
-Ongoing rains have left the ground saturated and the creeks and rivers at all-time highs.
+Ongoing rains left the ground saturated and the creeks and rivers at all-time highs.

 Floods are often a slow and sometimes predictable disaster.
 Communities often know they will be hit ahead of time, especially those on major rivers that have flooded farther upstream.
 However, significant rainfall – especially rain bands over a specific area – can upset even the best-laid plans.
 This unexpected rain can lead to flash flooding, especially as rivers exceed their peak capacity.
 That happened on Thursday, July 28, when upwards of 8 inches of heavy rains overnight in some parts of the state created significant amounts of flash flooding.
 The rains were constant and continued into the first few days of August.

 More than 100 bridges were damaged or destroyed including at least 50 in Perry County, 50 to 70 in Knott County and dozens in Breathitt County.
+Roads were blocked by debris or washed away, as were single-family roads/driveways.
+Six weeks later, many of these remained impassable.

-In Hazard, Kentucky, seven of nine bridges are inaccessible.
 Sheriff Joe Engle told CNN, “The storm ‘totally annihilated’ Perry County’s infrastructure … ‘Water, telephone, internet, electricity, all the basic roads, all the basic things you would build a community around have just disappeared’… ‘There is a big swath of the county that’s totally isolated, the state highways are just totally gone.'”

 (Flooding in Eastern Kentucky on July 29, 2022.
 Credit: Gov. Andy Beshear via Facebook)